 - 3/4 cup light corn syrup

 - 3 Tablespoons butter , chopped

-- In a microwave-safe bowl (or saucepan on low heat, stirring constantly) melt the chocolate on half power, in 30-second increments, stirring in between, until melted and smooth.
+- In a microwave-safe bowl (or double boiler on the stove, stirring constantly) melt the chocolate on half power, in 30-second increments, stirring in between, until melted and smooth.